mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 He was still catching his breath, “We - we need to find a way to get it to her as soon as possible.”

-“Slow down, Jesse.
+“Slow down, Jathi.
 What’s this about?”

 “It's about Ara.“